Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 431

-reserves formed in accordance with founding documents 432
+reserves formed in accordance with constituent documents 432

 Social Sphere Fund (84) 440

-Retained earnings of the reporting year (84) 470
+Retained earnings for the reporting year (84) 470

 Uncovered loss of the reporting year (84) 475